Knee Ligament Injuries: Causes, Treatment and Recovery

 Overview of Knee Ligament Injuries

-ACL injuries can range from mild sprains to complete tears and can cause significant pain, instability, and limited mobility.
+The anterior cruciate ligament provides stability to the knee and prevents excessive rotation.
+An ACL injury can range from mild sprains to complete tears and can cause significant pain, instability, and limited mobility.
 In severe cases, reconstructive ACL surgery may be necessary to restore stability and function to the knee.

 The decision to undergo reconstructive ACL surgery can be complex and should be made after careful consideration of all factors involved.
 While conservative treatment such as physiotherapy, bracing, and medication can be effective for managing mild to moderate knee ligament injuries, surgery may be necessary for severe cases.